shredthaGNAR/list-of-my-starred-repos/README.md

 * [extension-js/extension.js](https://github.com/extension-js/extension.js): The cross-browser extension framework.
 * [chrismessina/extensions](https://github.com/chrismessina/extensions): Everything you need to extend Raycast.
 * [raycast/extensions](https://github.com/raycast/extensions): Everything you need to extend Raycast.
+* [raycast/extensions-swift-tools](https://github.com/raycast/extensions-swift-tools): Utility to use Swift in a Raycast extension
 * [raycast/extensions-template](https://github.com/raycast/extensions-template): Template repository for automatic extensions publishing
 * [andy-portmen/external-application-button](https://github.com/andy-portmen/external-application-button): Communicate with external applications of your OS through a toolbar button or context menu item.
 * [researchdepartment/external-application-button-youtube-dl-macos-shortcut](https://github.com/researchdepartment/external-application-button-youtube-dl-macos-shortcut): this was a triumph (i couldn't get the command variant listed in the FAQs to work so i made this)